Your cart is currently empty!

 When your friend starts giving you unwelcome advice, see if you can tell them, "You know, I have learned so much about this, and I'm confident I know we're getting the best advice.
 From you, what would be most precious is your lovely friendship… listening to my woes, taking me out for drinks, sending me messages of encouragement…"

-Where can I get your book?
+Where can I get your book, and in which format?

 Amazon, bookshops, ebook stores… anywhere worldwide.
 As a paperback or ebook.
 Links are here.